 the backyard before

 Ok, I realize that the views, pool, and landscaping are still amazing in the before.
 You can see why we landed on this home. 😉 But utilizing the space well takes some serious planning.
 Our industrial spool tables are a great budget option (read: free!), affordable outdoor cushions make a big difference, and our full entertaining area makeover really made this the perfect spot to enjoy all year long.

-We still have a laundry room, guest room, and the boys’ room left to tackle… Not to mention the exterior of the house (for which my ideas are starting to form) and the aforementioned living room and kitchen plans.
+We still have a laundry room, guest room, and the boys’ room left to tackle… Not to mention the exterior of the house (for which my ideas are starting to form) and the new nursery for baby #4 that’s due May 2017.
 Follow along below to keep up with the progress!